England

 London is a music mecca

 In London, something happens every night — everywhere — nearby.
 At The Blues Kitchen Shoreditch I caught an amazing concert by Michelle David & The Gospel Sessions, a band whose infectious gospel/soul/funk energy filled the place.
-Club is known for putting live music front and centre.

 Even more intimate was a drummers’ night at Hideaway London — a place where jazz, funk, and groove get time and space.
 Hearing players like Colin Woolway, Darrin Mooney and Vince Dunn in such a setting is a special feeling.